 Thank you for taking the time to get to know a bit about me.
 Drop me a line, I’m here for you.

 Sam is author of How to Survive Dying, A Journal of Hope for Family Caregivers.
 Her writing also appears in the book From Surviving to Thriving by Dr. Amy D’Aprix, an author known for her numerous articles on elders and caregiving.
 Sam’s career has included managing a staff of medical editors, serving as a consultant designing and managing training and development departments, and co-owning a successful technical writing and public relations firm in Buffalo, NY.
-She maintains a home in Hendersonville, North Carolina with her husband, Fred.
-She is enjoying the Bavarian countryside of Germany while he works as a civilian for the United States Army.
+She maintains a home in Hendersonville, North Carolina with her husband, Fred after returning home in 2019 from three years working and traveling in from Wiesbaden and Eschenbach in der Oberpfalz, Germany while he worked as a civilian for the United States Army.

-The mission of The Cheerful Word is to honor, encourage, and inspire individuals and their families by preserving their legacies and connecting their stories across the generations.
+The mission of The Cheerful Word is to honor, encourage, and inspire individuals, families, and readers across the world with the stories of our lives.